LOGIN

 REGISTER

-Autism spectrum disorders (asd)
+Autism spectrum disorders (Asd)

 Select the language:

-Transcription Autism spectrum disorders (asd)
+Autism spectrum disorders (Asd)

 The Autism Spectrum Disorder (ASD) presents itself as a complex neurobiological condition that affects the development of the individual in multiple areas, especially in communication, social interaction, and behavior.

-This diverse set of disorders, which share fundamental characteristics, has gained considerable attention in the last decade, not only due to its prevalence but also due to the growing public awareness and advances in the understanding of its genetic and neurobiological bases.
+This diverse set of disorders, which share fundamental characteristics, has gained considerable attention in the last decade, not only due to its preva lence but also due to the growing public awareness and advances in the understanding of its genetic and neurobiological bases.

 Definition and Characteristics of ASD